jericson/jericson.github.io/_posts/2015-04-08-customer-support-4.markdown

 (We also warned against mailing passwords to strangers.)

-Not having an account on our site is the calling card of a 3<sup>rd</sup> party request.
+Not having an account on our site is the primary calling card of a 3<sup>rd</sup> party request.
 Occasionally a user will lose access to their account and sometimes people create accounts thinking it will help them solve their problem with the Apple store or whatnot.
 In the